Phrase-Instance Alignment for Generalized Referring Segmentation: Experiments

 \subsection{Ablation Studies}

 We perform several ablation studies to evaluate the effectiveness of the key components in our {\archname} model on gRefCOCO~\cite{liu_gres_2023} dataset.
 The results are listed in the Table \ref{tab:ablation_full}.
 We highlight our default configuration with lavender.
+Due to the space limit, we provide more analysis of the ablation study in Supplementary.

-\textbf{Instance Supervision.} We examine the effect of different instance supervision methods in Table \ref{tab:ablation_full}(a).
-Without instance supervision, the model is trained only with the merged mask loss, achieving only 63.33\% cIoU, 66.95\% gIoU, and 70.56\% N-acc.
-Standard instance supervision without phrase alignment improves cIoU to 66.26\%.
-However, our proposed Phrase-Aligned Instance Supervision further boosts performance to 68.94\% cIoU, 74.34\% gIoU, and 79.72\% N-acc, demonstrating that incorporating Phrase-Object Alignment during instance matching improves segmentation accuracy.
+\parag{Instance Supervision} We examine the effect of different instance supervision methods in Table \ref{tab:ablation_full}(a).
+Without instance supervision, the model is trained only with the merged mask loss $\mathcal{L}_{merged}$ and no-target loss $\mathcal{L}_{nt}$ (e.g. ReLA~\cite{liu_gres_2023}), achieving only 63.33\% cIoU, 66.95\% gIoU, and 70.56\% N-acc.
+Adopting standard Mask2Former supervision $\mathcal{L}_{inst}$(w/o $\mathcal{L}_{phrase}$) improves cIoU to 66.26\%, indicating that instance-level learning benefits segmentation accuracy.
+However, incorporating our Phrase-Object Alignment (POA) $\mathcal{L}_{phrase}$ into the instance supervision $\mathcal{L}_{inst}$ further boosts performance to 68.94\% cIoU, 74.34\% gIoU, and 79.72\% N-acc, demonstrating that explicitly linking object queries to phrases enhances segmentation quality.

-\textbf{Design options of Instance Aggregation.} In Table \ref{tab:ablation_full}(b), we explore various designs for the aggregation module, including fixed threshold instance selection and our AIA module with and without the PReLU activation.
-Among these, the AIA with PReLU setting achieves the highest performance.
-This indicates that adaptive weighting and PReLU activation effectively enhance the merging process.
+\parag{Design options of Instance Aggregation} As shown in Table \ref{tab:ablation_full}(b), directly selecting high-confidence instances for the final mask achieves 66.67\% cIoU and 72.96\% N-acc.
+However, by incorporating our IA, we achieve an additional +2.0\% cIoU and +6.0\% N-acc.
+The IA with PReLU setting achieves the highest performance.
+This indicates that adaptive aggregation and PReLU activation effectively enhance the merging process and mitigate the risk of missing relevant instances or including irrelevant ones, leading to more precise segmentation.

-\textbf{No-target Predictor.} The configuration of the no-target predictor also plays a critical role in segmentation accuracy.
-We compare four configurations in Table \ref{tab:ablation_full}(c): using both $Q_{global}$ and sentence features $T_{sen}$, only $Q_{global}$, $T_{sen}$ alone, and averaging the object queries.
-The concatenation of global token $Q_{global}$ and $T_{sen}$ outperforms all others, achieving top scores in cIoU, gIoU, and N-acc.
-This setup captures both the global textual context and instance relevance to handle no-target scenarios effectively.
+\parag{No-target Predictor} We analyze the no-target predictor configurations in Table~\ref{tab:ablation_full}(c), comparing four settings: (1) $Q_{nt}$, which is concatenation of $Q_{global}$ and $T_{sen}$, (2) using only $Q_{global}$, (3) using only $T_{sen}$, and (4) averaging object queries.
+Averaging all object queries performs the worst (64.01\% cIoU).
+Since our model is instance-aware, some queries correspond to high-confidence objects, while others represent background or irrelevant regions.
+Averaging ignores this distinction, making it harder to correctly classify no-target cases.
+Our results show that both $Q_{global}$ and $T_{sen}$ improve performance and the combination of both yields the best performance, achieving 68.94\% cIoU, 74.34\% gIoU, and 79.72\% N-acc.
+This confirms that combining global instance features with sentence-level text embeddings is effective for robust no-target detection.